Coverage Axis: Inner Point Selection for 3D Shape Skeletonization: Limitations

 \section{Limitations}

 In this section, we discuss the limitations of our method.
 First, the number of selected points is related to the dilation parameter $\delta_r$ which leads to a difficulty in explicit control of the number of vertices of a skeleton.
 In particular, when inner balls are excessively dilated, the topology of the input surface tends to be destroyed by the coverage.
 See Figure~\ref{fig:limitation} (a).
+Another limitation lies in the difficulty in preserving approximation accuracy when computing extremely decimated representations (lower vertices number in the skeleton).
+As shown in Figure~\ref{fig:extreme_decimated}, Q-MAT~\cite{li2015q} shows a better control of the reconstruction error $\overleftrightarrow{\epsilon}$ than ours, as the number of target skeletal points $|V|$ decreases.
+This is because Coverage Axis relies on much larger dilation factors for computing highly decimated results, which brings difficulty in preserving the local geometry.
+Detailed statistics can be found in Appendix~D.

+Our method usually suffers from a relatively high computational cost when given a large number of surface points to be covered.
+To alleviate this, we demonstrate a potential approach in designing a divide and conquer strategy based on geometric clues to achieve acceleration.
 In addition, for the point cloud input, especially the thin flat models, it remains an open problem to clearly distinguish between inner and outside volume.
 Therefore, for this kind of input, it is extremely challenging to generate legitimate candidate points that are located inside the shape, which can result in failure cases during point selection (Figure~\ref{fig:limitation} (b)).